 any of the matters stated in Sections B2.7.4(b) or B2.7.4(d) occurs and/or applies with such section being read as if a Panel Member was a Member.

-Without prejudice to the generality of paragraphs 2.1.3 and 2.1.4 above, the Panel may review and alter the membership of the Committee at any time.
+Without prejudice to the generality of paragraphs 2.1.3 and 2.1.4 above, the Panel may review and alter the membership of the Committee at any time but in any case will review the membership annually.

 Independence and Confidentiality